Here’s the secret: super students and slow student have exactly the same potential.

 Imagine if your belief was that ‘I suck at Math and I am never destined to do well at it’.
 You probably wouldn’t bother studying for Math and end up doing badly on the test.
 The consequence for not studying will lightly be you doing badly or failing that Math test.
 This goes one full cycle and reinforces your belief - “There!
 I indeed suck at Math’.
 The exact opposite is true too.
 Believing that you have the potential to excel and learn will lead to positive decisions and eventually, ideal results.
 That is why most of us find ourselves excelling in subjects and areas that we like and believe that we can do well.
 Bottom line is, if you want to start doing well, it all begins in your mind.
 Believe that you can never fail; and you never will.

-Merely believing in something will by no means turn it into reality.
+Merely believing that you will get good results will by no means miraculously turn it into reality.
 It takes the necessary skills and actions to back it up.
-The point is that when you believe something, your brain is commanded to do whatever it takes to find a way to make it happen.
+The point is that when you start believing that you have the potential to achieve the results that you want, your brain is commanded to do whatever it takes to find a way to make it happen.
 It will tap into your potential and open up the possibility of producing those results.

 2. Goals - Smart Goal Setting.